ys7yoo/retina/README.md

 # retina
 retina project (collaboration with CBNU College of Medicine)

+## Updated Codes (May 28, 2018)
+* loadData.m - load data in mat files (and save to txt files)
+* calcSTAprestim.m - calcSTA using "pre stim"
+* runSTAprestim.m - run STA for a channel

 ## Codes
 * loadData.m - load data in mat files (and save to txt files)
 * runSTA.m - run STA for a channel